UK Modern Slavery Act Statement

 - Training about slavery and human trafficking available to our staff

-particular on those areas of the organisation where personnel are most likely to meet slavery or human trafficking.
+particular on those areas of the organisation where personnel are most likely to come into contact

 As of April 2020, the global MyLearning platform was rolled out across all Fortive OpCos.
 This system